This is the introductory post for a planned multi-part poetry series about notable Latin American poets. Check in periodically for updates!

 Click through the links below to browse some of the most notable – and mostly contemporary – Latin American poets that I have it on good authority you should be reading.

-Including poets from Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.
+Including poets from Belize, El Salvador, Guatemala, and Honduras.

 Including poets from Cuba, Dominican Republic, French Guiana, Guadeloupe, Guyana, Haiti, Martinique, and Suriname.